-We’re willing to bet your excitement quickly turned to anxiety about how to answer instructional designer interview questions.
+Excitement about a new potential job can quickly turn into anxiety about how to answer instructional designer interview questions.
 (Why else would you be here?)
 With so many paths that lead to careers in instructional design and the wide variety of jobs in the field, how can you prepare?

-To help, we gathered nine common instructional designer interview questions from informal surveys, forums, and online job sites.
+To help, we gathered 11 common instructional designer interview questions from informal surveys, forums, and online job sites.
 Then, we added our advice on how to wow the interviewer with your answers.

 Once you build confidence in your responses, you can head into the interview with your polished portfolio in hand and head held high, ready to impress.